Level 1 - Children whose needs are met and who thrive

 - I have an adequate and nutritious diet, regular dental and optical checks

-- there are no concerns about my mental health
+- There are no concerns about my mental health

-- there are no concerns about my use of technology
+- There are no concerns about my use of technology

 Parents and carers

-- my parents / carers provide me with secure and caring parenting
+- My parents or carers provide me with guidance and boundaries to support my development

-- my parents / carers provide me with guidance and boundaries to support my development
+- My parents or carers provide me with safe, secure and caring parenting

 Risks to me outside my home

-- I am safe outside my home
+- I am safe in my community

 Support and next steps